Last Updated: 8/28/22 | August 28th, 2022

 Day 1 – Phnom Penh

-The capital of Cambodia, Phnom Penh has a Wild West ambiance, with dusty streets and a “devil may care” atmosphere.
+The capital of Cambodia, Phnom Penh had something of a Wild West ambiance when I first arrived, with dusty streets and a “devil may care” atmosphere.
 It has a few good attractions and an up-and-coming foodie scene.

 The main attraction is the Royal Palace.
 Start there, and don’t miss the beautiful flower gardens and the Silver Pagoda, whose floor is made up of more than 5,000 silver tiles; inside is an emerald-covered Buddha and a diamond-covered Maitreya Buddha.
 It also has murals around its outer wall that tell the story of the Ramayana.